Brant Lake Camp: Child sexual abuse

 In July 2018, Dylan T. Stolz was arrested for five counts of child sex abuse committed on children less than 11 years old.
 Stolz had worked at Brant Lake Camp for 33 years.
 Several months before the arrest, a camp counselor at Brant Lake Camp emailed the camp's director Richie Gersten to alert him about inappropriate behavior by Stoltz, but Gersten took no action afterward.
-Other camp counselers knew about Stoltz's sexual abuse and told another senior camp counselor, who told them not to worry and assured them it was not their concern.
+Other camp counselors knew about Stoltz's sexual abuse and told another senior camp counselor, who told them not to worry and assured them it was not their concern.

 After the first child told that Stolz had molested him, many other children came forward to tell about how Stoltz had molested them too.
 By January 2019, the district attorney had increased the charges to 27 counts of sexually abusing campers as young as 8 years old in the camp's showers, bunks, and his own room.
 The district attorney had 400 pages of evidence.
 Stoltz pled not guilty to the charges.

 At the trial, a child testified that Stoltz had fondled his genitals during the first week of camp.
 The child had written a letter to his parents describing what had happened, which led to an investigation and arrest of Stolz by the New York State Police.
 Another child testified that Stoltz had sexually abused him in the shower during two consecutive summers.
 A total of 10 children said that Stoltz had sexually abused them between 2015 and 2018.

 Stoltz was found guilty of the charges and convicted to 4 1/2 years in state prison, followed by 10 years on parole, and will be required to be registered as a sex offender.
 After the conviction, a 48-year-old former camper said that Stoltz had forced him to perform oral sex on him when he was 9 years old.
 One of Stoltz's victims committed suicide.
 A man said that he was repeatedly sexually abused at Brant Lake Camp in 1960, which he reported to the camp but the camp took no action.

 Brant Lake Camp was later sued by the family of an 11-year-old victim of Stoltz.
 The family stated that the 11-year-old had sustained physical and traumatic injuries from Stoltz and that Brant Lake Camp was liable.
 In response, Brant Lake Camp filed a statement in court saying that the 11-year-old victim "failed to take reasonable precautions for his own safety and otherwise failed to take reasonable action to mitigate or minimize his alleged damages".
 Brant Lake Camp's insurance company decided to pay the family in order for them to drop the lawsuit.